hemeac/kiwiTechTree/README.md

 While BDB and Tantares are really amazing mods, their scope is intimidating.
 More than happy to accept help on this front if anyone is interested.

-Changelog
+##Changelog
-0.1.1 Added MkIV Spaceplane Support, Part Upgrades to Mk1-3 Plane systems to discourage those being used for the first crewed space missions.
+* 0.1.1 Added MkIV Spaceplane Support, Added part ppgrades to Mk1-3 crewed parts to discourage those being used for the first crewed space missions, cost balancing for engines and SRBs.

 # License